Ohlie-Dev/greenroot-organic-landing-page/README.md

-#greenroot
-A fully responsive organic grocery landing page built from scratch using semantic HTML5 and CSS3.
-Features include a product grid, hero section, and mobile-friendly layout.
+A premium, Pinterest-inspired organic grocery landing page built with HTML5 and CSS3.
+Features a fully responsive, pixel-perfect layout optimized for high-conversion and performance.